(A) Each health district must meet the minimum standards to receive any state subsidy funds.

-(c) If a board of health member fails to comply with the requirements of paragraph (A)(8) of this section, the director of health may provide:
+(c) If a board of health member fails to comply with the requirements of paragraph (B)(8) of this rule, the director of health may provide:

 (i) One calendar year for the board of health member to correct the deficiencies; or